-The historical Irvine Company dates back to 1864, and has been the master planner and master builder of the 93,000-acre Irvine Ranch since 1960.
+The historical Irvine Company dates back to 1864, and has been the master planner and master builder of the 93,000 acre Irvine Ranch since 1960.

-Irvine Company’s property portfolio exceeds 115 million square feet and includes 500 office buildings, 43 retail centers, 160 apartment communities, five marinas, three hotels, and three golf courses, primarily in Orange County, Calif., with one-third of the investment properties in West Los Angeles, San Diego, Silicon Valley, Chicago and New York City.
+Irvine Company’s property portfolio exceeds 120 million square feet and includes 500 office buildings, 43 retail centers, 160 apartment communities, five marinas, three hotels, and three golf courses, primarily in Orange County, Calif., with one-third of the investment properties in West Los Angeles, San Diego, Silicon Valley, Chicago and New York City.

 He also has made significant contributions to local K-12 public schools, and endowed 50 chairs for distinguished professors and researchers at universities and research institutions.

-Mr. Bren is a member of the board of directors and a life trustee of the California Institute of Technology and the Los Angeles County Museum of Art.
+Bren is a member of the board of directors and a life trustee of the California Institute of Technology and the Los Angeles County Museum of Art.
 He is trustee emeritus of the boards of the Orange County Museum of Art and the University of California, Irvine Foundation.

-In 2004, Mr. Bren was awarded the University of California Presidential Medal, the UC system’s highest honor in recognition of his significant leadership in higher education.
+During 2004, Bren was awarded the University of California Presidential Medal, the UC system’s highest honor in recognition of his significant leadership in higher education.

-Mr. Bren is a Fellow of the American Academy of Arts & Sciences.
+He is a Fellow of the American Academy of Arts & Sciences.